 Tech brands need to show consumers they are leading the change and helping their customers adapt to the new normal.
 Focusing on how your brand—and your devices and services—can help consumers adapt to our new ways of living will be important in building relationships in this new environment.

 With nearly a quarter of all consumers planning to continue working from home even after lockdowns end, according to Kantar data, brands must evolve through innovation to not only keep up with accelerated usage of tech products but also set the pace for consumers.

 In practical terms, this means having a thorough and current understanding of changes in consumer needs and behaviour and the underlying motivations beneath them.
 At the same time, brands need to apply this knowledge to accelerate planning, testing and launching new or enhanced products and services that anticipate and cater to consumer needs, as well as help people more seamlessly adapt to the new normal.

 Rethink the retail experience

-Consumer tech companies will need to rethink the retail experience in order to adapt to changing consumer behaviors.
-The new retail experience should emphasize both online and offline discovery and engagement through service-led solutions.
-Tech retailers that provide a safe and protective ecosystem they control, while enabling online-to-offline behavior, will resonate.
+Consumer tech companies will need to rethink the retail experience in order to adapt to changing consumer behaviours.
+The new retail experience should emphasise both online and offline discovery and engagement through service-led solutions.
+Tech retailers that provide a safe and protective ecosystem they control, while enabling online-to-offline behaviour, will resonate.